kilianmuster/kilianmuster/README.md

 - 👋 Hi, I’m @kilianmuster
-- 👀 I’m interested in animation and creating original content
+- 👀 I’m interested in **animation** and creating original content
-- 📫 How to reach me hit me up on http://pixelblast.net/contact/
+- 📫 **How to reach me:** hit me up on http://pixelblast.net/contact/